 - You can save your application in progress by clicking “save draft” on any page and once saved, you can exit and return to the application as many times as you like before the DEADLINE.
 After the DEADLINE, you will no longer be able to work on the application.
 Some find it easiest to edit their questions in a word processor, and then cut and paste their answers into the application.

 - Once you press the SUBMIT button, the application is locked and you will no longer be able to view or edit your application.
-To unlock the application, please contact the grants administrator, Katie Woslager via email or call 801.236‐7550.
+To unlock the application, please contact the grants administrator, Laurie Baefsky via email or call 801.236‐7550.